code-423n4/2023-02-ethos-findings/data/seeu-Q.md

 ### Description

-Even if it's possible that certain contracts aren't already subclassifiedsub-classed, including the storage variable `__gap[50]` now will prevent forgetting to do so in the future.
+Even if it's possible that certain contracts aren't already sub-classed, including the storage variable `__gap[50]` now will prevent forgetting to do so in the future.

 ### Findings